 Bats are exceptional mammals, high in metabolism for unique flight, long in age compared to other small mammals, surviving to forty years compared to less than a handful for most terrestrial rodents of the same size.
 They are beautifully adapted to nurturing one another in the same ancient roosts over millennia.
 Their sense of place and belonging is strong, and their ecological gift to the community is valuable in so many ways.

-As in all sentient life, distress causes the release of energy and cellular matter into the nagorasphere.
+As in all sentient life, their distress causes the release of energy and cellular matter into the nagorasphere.
 This includes viruses.
 We must now understand that bat-immunity is so powerful that it can hold strong against infections that would knock us down in an instant.
-Bats are also distressed by us, so they shed virus, and the spread of infection multiplies.
+Bats are distressed by us, with mass light disturbance, forestry logging, and ecological fragmentation via construction, so they shed virus, and the spread of infection multiplies.
 It’s inevitable this crosses into ecological communities in bat flolocas, including indigenous humans.
 When wildlife is trafficked for trade and consumption, the viruses follow, mutating and battling stronger to return ‘home’ to any suitable host.
-They find domestic animals too before leaving shadows in our own biological matter, hospitals, graveyards, and memories.
+They find domestic animals too, especially the more intensely reared, before leaving shadows in our own biological matter, hospitals, graveyards, and memories.

 COVID-19 is not itself an expression of anything new.
 In fact, it is pure evolutionary force in our complex world.
-But its speed and reach in such a shocking short time, and the human curation and management of this spread is a huge mirror reflecting our own deficiencies and impiety towards nature and the biosphere.
-It reveals the shabby cracks of hostile competitiveness, the failures of international travel and markets, and false short-cuts away from inequity.
+But its speed and reach in such a shocking short time, and the human curation and management of this spread is a huge mirror reflecting our own deficiencies and impiety towards indigenous and endemic lives, natural forces, and the biosphere.
+It reveals the shabby cracks of hostile competitiveness, the failures of fast international travel and markets, and false short-cuts away from inequity.
 But it also presents an opportunity for love, a crystalline perfection of compassion and hope.
-It may spur a new era of Cherishism.
+It may even spur a new era of Cherishism.

 I will leave you with two critical documents that have helped me shape this post.
 I believe they are powerful, and if shared in common knowledge, empowering too.